 Without this ‘love bombing’, I believe my son would almost certainly become anxious and upset as I tackled the chores (behaviour often termed ‘clingy’).
 Instead, we have an intense 20 minutes or so of love, happiness and fun 🙂

-If you are interested in love bombing with your child, I would certainly recommend Oliver James’ book, Love Bombing: Reset You Child’s Emotional Thermostat.
+If you're interested in love bombing with your child I would certainly recommend Oliver James’ book, Love Bombing: Reset You Child’s Emotional Thermostat.
 As well as detailing information on how to plan your love bombing, the book gives advice for individual circumstances e.g. love bombing as a single parent, or for twins - and for particular types of problems such as temper tantrums.
 The book is available on Amazon (and elsewhere), or you can find out more information on the Love Bombing website: http://www.lovebombing.info/